 Cultivars to Select

 There are numerous cultivars from which to choose.
 Here are some of my favorites:

 This series is known for its tight head-like formation.
 The foliage is very curly.

 You’ll find rosettes of creamy white with bright green foliage, as well as those in red with dark purple/green leaves.
-This is a low-profile choice with heights ranging from 8 to 12 inches.
+This is a low-profile choice with heights ranging from eight to 12 inches.

 The ‘Coral’ varieties have serrated, feathery, medium green foliage surrounding a contrasting center.

 ‘Coral Queen’ has a red center, and ‘Coral Prince,’ creamy white.
-Heights range from 8 to 12 inches.
+Heights range from eight to 12 inches.

 This kind is prized by floral designers.
 Small rosettes resembling roses perch atop tall stems.

 Blue-green leaves are heavily veined with pink or white and resemble cabbage.
-Compact, uniform rosettes are pink, red, white, or bi-color.
+Compact, uniform rosettes are pink, red, white, or bicolored.

 This type benefits from staking and the removal of lower leaves for the best stem quality.
 Heights reach 25 to 35 inches.